xerodotc/llsif-keyboard-controller/README.md

 I didn't distribute .exe file for this because it'll need some code modification.
 I recommend to download and install Python, Pygame, ADB from the link in the requirements section, then modify some configuration (such as path to ADB executable) and run it.

-By the way, I use Ubuntu. :P
+By the way, I use Ubuntu...

 Contacts
 --------